l7aur/SlotsMachine/README.md

 Java programming language, a Java IDE (BlueJ is recommended, but I have used IntelliJ) and the object-oriented programming paradigms.
 There was no theme to choose from, but at the laboratory we were presented a project that implemented some betting app and this may be why I chose to do something kind of similar.
-Moreover, some time ago I have seen some other YouTube video about the history of slot machines - [link](https://youtu.be/nt1Qmze8cPg) - that convinced me to investigate this topic further.
+Moreover, some time ago I have seen some other [YouTube video about the history of slot machines](https://youtu.be/nt1Qmze8cPg) that convinced me to investigate this topic further.
 (In addition to that I may have a gambling + alcohol ~~addiction~~ dedication. *joke*)